Sweet Ways to Donate Halloween Candy: Ronald McDonald House, Operation Shoebox, and More

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

-Where to Donate Halloween Candy in 2023
+Where to Donate Halloween Candy in 2024

-1. Halloween Candy Buyback Program at Move America Forward
+3. Halloween Candy Buyback Program with Troopathon

-Participate in the Halloween Candy Buyback Program at Move America Forward by collecting Halloween candy and sending it in.
+Participate in the Halloween Candy Buyback Program sponsored by Troopathon by collecting Halloween candy and sending it in.
 It's called a buyback program, but really, it's donating candy to be included in care packages for the troops.
 Last year over 20,000 pounds of candy were collected and sent overseas.
-You can also send any personal messages from kids who donate their candy, and the messages will be included with the candy in the care packages.

-RELATED: 20 Hilarious Halloween Jokes for Kids
+RELATED: Hilarious Halloween Jokes for Kids

 Donate Halloween candy to troops through Soldiers' Angels Treats for Troops.
 Photo courtesy of Soldiers' Angels

-2. Soldiers' Angels
+4. Soldiers' Angels

-3. Ronald McDonald House Charities
+5. Ronald McDonald House Charities

 The Ronald McDonald House helps keep severely ill kids and their parents together during treatment.
 While there is no universal candy donation program, many locations accept donations of unopened candy for the families they're helping after Halloween.
-Visit the RMHC Chapter search page to locate your nearest House and inquire about the specifics for candy donations.

 6. Think Local

 Finally, don't forget about your local soup kitchen, homeless shelter, food pantry, retirement home, or nursing home when thinking of where to donate Halloween candy.
 Many take donations of unopened candy for residents and guests year-round.
-Be sure to call first, to find out if they accept treats, which your kids can deliver with a note and a non-cavity-filled smile.
+Be sure to call first to find out if they accept treats, which your kids can deliver with a note and a non-cavity-filled smile.

 Note: Operation Gratitude is no longer accepting candy donations for the troops

 Operation Gratitude has sent care packages to US troops stationed overseas and first responders stateside for years, collecting hundreds of thousands of pounds of candy annually.
 Though the candy donations were much appreciated, the organization found that the bulk shipments used to disperse tons of sweets were creating serious logistics bottlenecks for the units of service members and first responders.
-So they are transitioning to new ways of volunteering.
-If your kids enjoyed giving to our troops, encourage them to write some letters today!

 This article was originally published in October 2013; it is updated annually.